-Commonly land use is a long-term use.
-Further, since land use is dynamic and constantly changing, its effect on long-term productivity is constantly changing and may adversely effect longterm productivity.
-However, short-term uses, such as a small mine, temporary communities, some recreation uses, fire trails and lines, alter productivity during the period of use.
-The period necessary to revegetate will be negligible.
-Where a structure is removed, the area will eventually become revegetated.
-If man should completely move away, any displaced species will become re-established if the entire displaced species in the area has not been eliminated.
+Land use is commonly a long-term use.
+Further, since land use is dynamic and constantly changing, its effect on long-term productivity is constantly changing.
+It may at some point adversely affect long-term productivity.
+Short-term uses, such as a small mine, temporary communities, some forms of recreation, and fire trails and lines alter productivity during the period of use.
+Where a structure is removed, the area will eventually revegetate itself.
+If man should completely move away, any displaced species will become reestablished if these species in the area have not been eliminated.

 Whatever length of time is included in the short-term use, the long-term productivity should be affected in the immediate area of impact.
-In areas, such as the Wrangell area, where much of its value is for extensive use and for isolated intensive uses, loss of long-term renewable productivity would be minimal.
+In areas such as the White Mountains/Fortymile, where much of the value is for extensive use and for isolated intensive uses, loss of long-term renewable productivity would be minimal.
 The percentage of the natural long-term productivity lost would be relatively small.

 Lands, minerals, recreation, and road construction activities probably may have long-term impacts on water productivity.

-Massive changes in vegetative communities, water and sails of the watersheds are not anticipated.
-Potential exists for onsite consumption or transport of water for such uses as hydroelectric power, steam or municipal uses.
-If these uses cease, water yield and flow should return to original units.
+Massive changes in the vegetative communities, weather, and soils of the watershed are not anticipated.
+Potential exists for limited on-site consumption or transport of water flows for such uses as hydroelectric power, municipal water or steam production.
+If these uses cease, water yield and flow should return to original levels.

 Some program actions such as timber harvest and tree culture may increase long-term production of timber.
 Selective harvest, thinning, and pruning can result in faster growth of better quality trees for ultimate utilization.
+Destruction of other plant forms such as lichens will result in long-term productivity losses.
+Destruction could occur through overuse by reindeer or caribou, fire, oil and gas exploration, land clearing, mining, and mineral exploration.

 The relatively harsh environment of the NCA causes eventual vegetative recovery to be much slower than encountered in more temperate climates.
-It is therefore most important to recognize long-range impacts inherent in specific actions of any program.
+It is therefore more important to recognize long-range impacts inherent in specific actions of any program.